-- Use passion fruit puree or syrup to make cocktails
+- Use passion fruit puree or syrup to make mocktails.

 Risks and Side Effects

 In order to minimize risk for side effects, it’s best to consume this fruit in small to moderate quantities, especially if you drink passion fruit juice.
-Due to its sugar content, stick to servings of about 4 to 8 ounces daily.
+Due to its sugar content, stick to servings of about four to eight ounces daily.

 - Passion fruit is a tropical fruit that gets its name due to the plant that it grows on, a species of passion fruit flower.

-- Here’s how to eat passion fruit: look for large fruits with a deep color, heavy weight, and wrinkled skin.
-You can consume passion fruit seeds raw, or juice the fruit, or use the puree.
+- Here’s how to eat passion fruit: Look for large fruits with a deep color, heavy weight and wrinkled skin.
+You can consume passion fruit seeds raw, juice the fruit or use the puree.
 However, the tough skin should be discarded.